dnlbowers/modern-buddhism/README.md

 * To offer the user a chance to connect to the international community in person.
 * Provide the user with the information required to check for a base of operations close to them.
 * To offer the user a to contact the site author for further info or discussion.
+* Provide a method by which the user can subscribe to a newsletter.

 ### How is this will be achieved
-* The home page provides the user with a summary of the tradition and how it came to be.
+* The home page provides the user with a summary of the tradition, how it is suitable for modern people and how the NKT came to be.

 * The site will provide multiple free resources such as
     * Two free e-books with an excerpt used on the teaching page to highlight a core concept in Buddhism.